-Most Empaths have at least one toxic person in their life who cause a wave of intense, negative emotions to rain down on them, just by being in their presence.
-These people, who may be a friend or family member, seem to spew acid whenever they talk.
+Most Empaths have at least one person in their life who cause a wave of negative emotions to rain down on them, just by being in their presence.
+These people, who may be a friend or family member, seem to spew acid when they talk: they complain about everything, appreciate nothing and only look out for their own interests.

-- Anger or feelings of bitterness embodying you: This can last for the duration of being in their presence and up to 10 days after.
-Depending on the negative traits they carry will depend on what you feel.
+- Anger or feelings of bitterness: This can last for the duration of being in their presence and up to 10 days after.
+Depending on their negative traits will depend on what you feel.

 - Fatigue: Struggling to keep your eyes open, especially if they are venting.